 Whether you are working towards your first career or trying to move to a new one, you’ll need the required education or training in order to perform the basic jobs in that industry.
-The more that your education or training is relevant to the target industry that you want to build a career in, the better the chances that you’ll have to reach that six figure salary position in that industry.
-While you are at it, try your very best to come out on the top tier of your class.
+The more relevant your education or training is to the target industry that you want to build a career in, the better the chances that you’ll have to reach that six-figure salary position in that industry.
+While you are at it, try your very best to come out in the top tier of your class.
 You’ll have bragging rights with your friends and your future employers.

 Acquire The Skill Sets Required To Get Your Dream Job

 One common thing that I noticed when was trying to climb the corporate ladder was that hiring managers always ask for the world when they hire.
 If you read the job posting carefully, then take a step back and ask this question, “If I had all of the requirements for this job, can I get an even higher position than this one?”
 The most likely answer to this question is: yes.
 Hell yes.
 So when you look at the requirement of your dream job and if you don’t have a lot of the required skills, don’t panic.
 You can use it as a goal and slowly learn those skills when working towards that position.
 Also, don’t wait till you have all the required skills then start applying for the position.
 The reason behind it is, if you are not learning, then you are not growing.
 So how will you learn if you have all the required skills already?
 The key to getting your dream job is to convince the hiring manager that you can do the job.
 Even if you don’t have all the required skills, you have the confidence that you will acquire the skills and be able to perform on the job and you will perform very well.

 Work Hard To Obtain Industry Designations